 Lounges

 As a general rule, I tend to prefer partner lounges over Vietnam Airlines’ own Lotus Lounges.
 The interiors of these lounges seem not to have been updated for many years; I’ve personally found that the food buffets are often not fresh or just empty.
-It’s disappointing, especially, when compared with how excellent the onboard service tends to be.
+It’s a bit of a letdown, especially when you compare it to the solid service onboard.

 Loyalty programs, miles & credit cards

-Vietnam Airlines’ loyalty program is known as Lotus Miles.
-The airline markets the program heavily, though I personally don’t find it useful for travelers who reside outside of Vietnam.
+Vietnam Airlines’ loyalty program is called Lotusmiles.
+While the airline promotes it heavily, I don’t find it very useful for travelers who live outside of Vietnam.
+Here’s why.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.
 Find more perspectives in our user reviews below.